1912 racial conflict in Forsyth County, Georgia: Trial

 Trussie Daniel and her brother Oscar Daniel were also arrested as suspects, and their neighbor Ed Collins was held as a witness.
 (Note: Collins testified at trial that he loaned Knox and Edwards a lantern on the night in question.)
 For the trial, held in early October in Cumming, the governor again declared martial law.
-At the trial, Trussie Daniel testified as a witness and recounted the midnight attack on the victim by the men.
+At the trial, Trussie Daniel testified as a witness for the prosecution and recounted the midnight attack on the victim by the men.
 Ernest Knox and Oscar Daniel were quickly convicted of rape and murder, by an all-white jury of 11 farmers and one night watchman.

 The following day, October 4, both teenagers were sentenced to death by hanging, scheduled for October 25.
 State law prohibited public hangings.
 The scheduled execution was to be viewed only by the victim's family, a minister, and law officers.
 Gallows were built off the square in Cumming.
 A fence erected around the gallows was burned down the night before the execution.
 A crowd estimated at between 5,000 and 8,000 gathered to watch what became a public hanging of the two youths.
 The total county population was around 12,000 at the time.

+Prior to mounting the scaffold, Daniel maintained his innocence, but Knox confessed.